workshops-de/Ticketeer_sample_solution/exercise-track..md

 * Unit test for VendorTicketClient that:
   * Uses the configured base URL and API key header.

+> There are different methods to define a HTTP client to call external APIs.
+> If we use the declarative way (which is a new way in SpringBoot4) then the proposed exercise here might be difficult to achive.
+> I we use the programaatically way, to define the client, than it could be done.

 ⠀
 ### Exercise 4.1 – Spring Security: securing organizer endpoints
 **Story hook:** Ticketeer needs to distinguish between **public customer APIs** and **organizer admin APIs**.